 Law and contracts

-Delayed vehicle deliveries and vehicle defects can lead to operational challenges in regional and long-distance transport.
-In regional transport, this may result in contractual violations or non-compliance with the contracting organizations.
+Delayed vehicle deliveries and vehicle defects can lead to operating difficulties in regional and long-distance transport.
+In regional transport, this may result in contractual violations or non-compliance toward the contracting organizations.
 Higher expenses, penalty payments and lower fares are the result.
 Ensuing damage claims are asserted against the manufacturers.

 In addition, risks, in particular from warranty and other liability provisions, may also arise from other contractual relationships.
 This relates, for example, to the sale of companies, real estate or other material assets.

 Provisions have been made for existing legal and contractual risks based on an assessment of their probability of occurrence.

 Compliance with current laws, company guidelines and recognized regulatory standards is the task and duty of every DB Group employee.
 It is the mission of our compliance department to ensure compliance with such criteria.